 Can you help?

-Impact: The current lack of long term funding affects the CIW's ability to attract and retain researchers and knowledge mobilizers as the jobs we currently offer are contingent on funding, short term contracts.
-Funding for students (co-op, graduate research assistants), computer equipment, national report releases, CIW network meetings, and other related research expenses (e.g., data purchases) are also the responsibility of the CIW.
+The current lack of long term funding affects the CIW's ability to attract and retain researchers and knowledge mobilizers as the staff jobs we currently offer are contingent on funding, short term contracts.
+Funding for students (co-op, graduate research assistants), computer equipment, phones, national report releases, CIW network meetings, and other related research expenses (e.g., data purchases) are all paid through CIW research grants.